PetrKryslUCSD/FinEtools.jl/oldnews.md

 # Past news

+- 10/11/2019: Corrected a design blunder in the matrix utilities.

 - 06/11/2019: Applications have been extracted from FinEtools into their own separate packages.
 This will make the base library lighter and easier to understand.

 - 05/19/2019: Implementation of the computation of the infsup condition for isoparametric, mean-strain, and nodally-integrated solid finite elements.